github/securitylab/README.md

 ## CodeQL Resources

 **This section is yours!** Do you want to share a cool CodeQL query with the community?
-Or some awesome tutorial or video, or some helpful tooling?
+Or an awesome tutorial or video, or some helpful tooling?
 Your contributions are welcome.
 Please open a pull request.
 See [Contributing](#Contributing) below.

 ### Official resources